CloudEngineHub/TesserAct/README.md

 > [!NOTE]
 > We will give a detailed training guide in the future: why TesserAct has better generalization, how to set the hyperparameters and performance between different training methods (SFT vs LoRA).
 >
 > We don't have a clear plan for releasing the whole dataset yet, because depth data is usually stored as floats, which takes up a lot of space and makes uploading to Hugging Face very difficult.
-However, we will provide scripts later on to show how to prepare the data.
+However, we've provided scripts to show how to prepare the data.

 ## Inference